djkeu/alienInvasion/README.md

     - Learn to write a meaningful readme.
     - Get vsCode to work with Github repositories.
         - Solve conflict while sharing a repo between remote and two local machines.
     - Learn Git and Github.
+That's gonna take some more time than I hoped for.

 - Learn Python.
     - Python Crash Course p.225, Alien Invasion.
     - alien_invasion.py